ReefBuilder/reefbuilder_segmentation/CONTRIBUTING.md

 ### 4. Create Git commit message template
 This repo uses a specific format for git commits.
-This format can be found in the .gitmessage file.
+This format can be found in the ".gitmessage" file.

 Run the following to automatically initialise the template in the default commit message:

 ```shell
  git config --local commit.template .gitmessage
 ```

+### 5. Format code using Black
+Black is being used as the formatter.
+Post the above steps it should already be installed in your environment.
+Either follow online instructions to set up Black with your IDE of choice, or you can simply run Black using the terminal.
+Documentation can be found [here](https://black.readthedocs.io/en/stable/).